fakiolinho/laravel-gravatar/README.md

 # Laravel Gravatar #
-Laravel Gravatar is a very easy way to call gravatars with fallback images quite fast and efficiently.
+Laravel Gravatar is a very easy way to call gravatars with fallback images quite fast and efficiently while using Laravel 4.2 framework.

 ## Installation ##
 Begin by installing this package through Composer.
 Edit your project's composer.json file to require foinikas/gravatar.